Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Lilac tricolour

-The untrained eye can mistake heavy ticking for merle-colored dogs.
+The untrained eye can mistake heavy ticking for merle-coloured dogs.
 However, here's an important rule to remember.
 The flecks, known as 'ticking', only appear on white markings (muzzle, chest, or legs).
 Merle patterns only appear on the coloured parts of the body (head, saddle area).

 A Striking Coat Colour